xunit/xunit.analyzers/docs/_rules/xUnit2017.md

 ## Cause

-A violation of this rule occurs when using `Enumerable.Contains()` to check if a value exists in a collection.
+A violation of this rule occurs when `Enumerable.Contains()` is used to check if a value exists in a collection.

 ## Reason for rule

-There are specialized assert methods for checking for elements in collections.
+There are specialized assertions for checking for elements in collections.

 ## How to fix violations

-Use `Assert.Contains` and `Assert.DoesNotContain` instead.
+Use `Assert.Contains` or `Assert.DoesNotContain` instead.

 ## Examples